ARION

 “With everyone coming and going, it’s difficult to keep track of everyone.
 I don’t think I’ve met her since she came down to the surface.
 Arion, what was her species?”

 The felines exchanged glances.
 “Dr. Fernando told me about her,” Robeson murmured.
 “He said she was fairly suicidal when she discovered what she had become.
-His counseling session with her was especially difficult, and in the end he prescribed antidepressants for her.”
+His counseling session with her was especially difficult, and he then prescribed antidepressants for her.”

-“I’ve met with each person when they transferred to the surface,” Kate said, “but I don’t recall talking with a heifer.
+“I’ve met with each person as they transferred to the surface,” Kate said, “but I don’t recall talking with a heifer.
 Arion, do you have a record of her leaving the ship?”

 “Negative, Dr. Kate.
 She has not been listed on any flight, including the cargo shuttles.”